vsch/enumerated-type/README.md

 [![NPM](https://nodei.co/npm/enumerated-type.png)](https://www.npmjs.com/package/enumerated-type)

-Use `new Enum(enumName, values, commonProperties, keyPropName, labelPropertyName)` to define an enum for given values.
+Use `new Enum(enumName, values, commonProperties, keyPropName, labelPropName)` to define an enum for given values.
 The property values of the `values` object can be objects/arrays/functions or non-objects.